w-okada/voice-changer/README_en.md

 ## What's New!

-- v.1.5.2.3a

-  - improve response time of DDSP-SVC and RVC

-- v.1.5.2.3

-  - apply SOLA to All VC
-  - support DDSP-SVC
-  - support M1Mac MPS

-- v.1.5.2.2
+- v.1.5.2.4

+  - multi model selection for RVC
-  - apply SOLA to RCA
+  - communication path is fixed to 48KHz
-  - support ONNX

-- v.1.5.2.1

-  - Launcher for Each Voice Conversion AI.
-Use `start_http.bat` or `start_https.bat`.

 # What is VC Client